 German Research Foundation approves new collaborative research center for the development of novel methods in soft matter simulations

-Mainz University coordinates new CRC/Transregio "Multiscale Simulation Methods for Soft-Matter Systems" with the Technical University of Darmstadt and the Max Planck Institute for Polymer Research
+Mainz University coordinates new CRC/Transregio "Multiscale Simulation Methods for Soft-Matter Systems" with TU Darmstadt and the Max Planck Institute for Polymer Research

 "At Mainz University, the new CRC/Transregio will combine research activities from the fields of mathematical modeling and soft matter.
 JGU’s Center for Computational Sciences in Mainz will be providing valuable support, proving once again how important this field is for innovative scientific research at our university," explained Professor Georg Krausch, President of Johannes Gutenberg University Mainz.